turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 Done deploying to dev-1610108148519-8579413
 ```

-Unlike Ethereum, you need to deploy contract into certain account, using `dev-deploy` will create a test account and deploy the contract into that account at once.
+Unlike Ethereum, you need to deploy the contract into a certain account.
+Using `dev-deploy` will create a test account and deploy the contract into that account at once.
 The test account looks something like `dev-xxxxxxxxxxx-xxxxx`.

 From the command above we learn that we create an account with ID `dev-1610108148519-8579413` in which we just deployed the smart contract in it.
 So the smart contract ID is basically the account ID which is `dev-1610108148519-8579413`.
-You'll have different ID, so remember to replace these contract ID with yours when following the command below.
+You'll have a different ID, so remember to replace this contract ID with yours when following the command below.

-## Interact with Testnet Blockchain
+## Interact with the NEAR Testnet

-We can use NEAR CLI to interact with the blockchain, there are 2 main commands to `call` and `view`.
-Call is used to mutate blockchain state and view is only to get data from blockchain.
+We can use the NEAR CLI to interact with NEAR.
+There are 2 main commands to `call` and `view`. `call` is used to mutate the state of the blockchain and `view` is used to get data from blockchain.

-First, we need to authenticate few accounts into the NEAR CLI.
-Go to `https://wallet.testnet.near.org/` and create 2 accounts, you can name it anything you want but in this tutorial we'll refer them as `artist` and `collector`.
-After that, go back to our terminal and use this command:
+First, we need to authenticate a few accounts into the NEAR CLI.
+Go to `https://wallet.testnet.near.org/` and create 2 accounts, you can name them anything you want but in this tutorial we'll refer them as `artist` and `collector`.
+After that, go back to your terminal and use this command:

 ```bash
 near login